 The St. Mary’s River Project is a state and federal funded program administered through St. Mary’s.
 We investigate matters related to the water quality and ecological health of the St. Mary’s River and the Chesapeake Bay.
 We also work to promote stewardship and awareness of important environmental concerns within the local community.
 Students and Faculty work closely together on the St. Mary’s River Project to increase the population of Submerged Aquatic Vegetation (SAV).

-St. Mary’s Undergraduate Research Fellowship (SMURF)
+St. Mary’s Undergraduate Research Fellowship (SURF)

 SMURF is an eight-week annual summer program at St. Mary’s, where students from a variety of disciplines delve into research topics of their own aspirations with guidance from faculty mentors and a stipend.